alankar23/alankar23.github.io/etcd-backup.md

     name: etcd-data
 ```

+4. **Wait for the Changes to Reflect**:

-wait for few minutes and your changes will be reflected
+After editing the static pod file, wait a few minutes for the changes to take effect.
+Your etcd will now be restored from the snapshot.